-The Keypad display says "low battery."
+The keypad display says "low battery."

 Your battery output has dropped below 11 volts.
-If you plug in your Kendrick heater, CCD camera or other power-hungry device into the same battery that operates your mount, your battery voltage will drop momentarily.
+If you plug in your dew heater, CCD camera or other power-hungry device into the same battery that operates your mount, your battery voltage will drop momentarily.
 We recommend that you power your mount from a separate battery.
 You might consider a large marine battery.
 If 110V is available, we recommend that you use a power supply (filtered and regulated) with a minimum output of 5 amps at 12V DC.
+The Mach2GTO should use the power supply provided with the mount.
 DO NOT use a wall-transformer.

-The Keypad locks up on the "Astro-Physics" window and will not advance to the next window.
+The keypad locks up on the "Astro-Physics" window and will not advance to the next window.